DLR-RM/dmpbbo-glde-evaluation/README.md

-# dmpbbo_sct_experiments
+# dmpbbo-glde

-Repo for the experiments in the paper in which a novel DMP formulation is proposed.
+Repo for the experiments ICRA 2024 paper "Fitting Parameters of Linear Dynamical Systems\\to Regularize Forcing Terms in Dynamical Movement Primitives" in which a novel DMP formulation is proposed.

 Running this code requires v2.1 of dmpbbo to be installed: https://github.com/stulp/dmpbbo/releases/tag/v2.1.0